 Caitlan Coleman, American woman released with her family in Pakistan: Who is she?

-U.S. citizen Caitlan Coleman, her Canadian husband, Joshua Boyle, and their three children have all been released in Pakistan, after spending five years held by the militant Haqqani network.
+American Caitlan Coleman, her Canadian husband Joshua Boyle and their three children were all released last week in Pakistan, after spending five years held by the militant Haqqani network, which has ties to the Taliban.

-President Trump said in a statement the U.S. and Pakistani governments worked together Wednesday and "secured the release of the Boyle-Coleman family from captivity in Pakistan."
+President Donald Trump said in a statement that the U.S. and Pakistani governments worked together and "secured the release of the Boyle-Coleman family from captivity in Pakistan."

-"Today they are free,” Trump said of the family.
-He called the release “a positive moment for our country's relationship with Pakistan.”
+"Today they are free,” Trump said of the family, calling it “a positive moment for our country's relationship with Pakistan.”

-The couple was abducted in 2012 while traveling in Afghanistan.
-Coleman was seven months pregnant at the time.
+Coleman and her husband were abducted in 2012 while traveling in Afghanistan.
+Coleman was pregnant at the time, and their children were born in captivity.

-Trump’s statement said the couple’s three children were born while they were held captive.
+Boyle told the AP that their children are now 4, 2 and "somewhere around 6 months."

+Boyle said after landing at Toronto's airport that the Taliban-linked Haqqani network killed their infant daughter and raped his wife during the years they were held.
+In an email exchange with the AP, Boyle did not respond to a question about the fourth child.
+The Taliban said in a statement on Sunday that it was a miscarriage.

-“Please don’t become the next Jimmy Carter,” Coleman said to former President Barack Obama in one clip.
+“Please don’t become the next Jimmy Carter,” Coleman said to then-President Barack Obama in the clip while reading a statement.
 “Just give the offenders something so they and you can save face so we can leave the region permanently.”

 "It's a great day.
-They've been held a long time," FBI Director Christopher Wray said Thursday, according to NBC.
+They've been held a long time," FBI Director Christopher Wray said, according to NBC.

 "I applaud the innumerable lines of effort from across the U.S. Government," Secretary of State Rex Tillerson said in a statement.